Assessment and Approvals of Prospective Adopters

 This stage should begin with a meeting between the prospective adopter and the allocated social worker.
 The social worker should explain how Stage Two will operate and what will be required of the prospective adopter.
 The social worker should explain the decision-making process and the role of the Adoption Panel and the Independent Review Mechanism.

 A decision must be reached as to whether the prospective adopter is suitable to adopt a child within 4 months of the date on which the agency received the prospective adopter's notification that they wish to proceed with the assessment process (6 months if there are exceptional circumstances).
-Reasons for any extensions should be recorded on the prospective adopter's case file.
+Reasons for any extensions should be recorded on the prospective adopter's case file and in the Prospective Adopter's Report.

 Stage Two will end with the Agency Decision Maker's decision about the suitability of the prospective adopter to adopt a child.